STAT545-UBC-hw-2018-19/hw04-schignel/Reshaping_in_tidyR_-_cheat_sheet.md

 ### Demonstration

-We will demo the `spread` and `gather`, since they are the most commonly used.
+We will demo the `spread` and `gather` functions, since they are the most commonly used.
 First, load the required libraries:

 ``` r
 suppressPackageStartupMessages(library(tidyr))